kylepetersen4/Rock-and-Soul-Dashboard/README.md

 - **Mark something as still editing:** set `status: "pending"`.
 - **A long video that's worth more than one:** set `countsAs: 2` (or 3, 4...).
 - **Add a note to a month** (e.g. why something counts as 2): edit the `note:` line.
+- **Finish a month:** set `complete: true` on that month.
+Until you do, the month shows as "in progress" and doesn't count against the running balance — so a half-finished June never makes the numbers look bad.

 ---